Everybody gets bad money advice at some point…

 - Paying to have a roof over your head is never throwing your money away.

 - The responsibility of paying for a major expense is on the owner.
-Sometimes these can run well into the tens of thousands of dollars.
+Sometimes these can run well into the tens of thousands of dollars (like this for example).

 - The money you save every month by not have to pay for building insurance, repairs, strata fees etc. can be invested for a better rate of return than you will get in many real estate markets.